Meet the Mayor: Ricky Waring

 Mayor Waring says that despite today being his first day in office, he believes that his past experiences working for the town government have prepared him well, and positioned him better than many of his mayoral running mates.

-Waring also explained why he got into the race in the first place, noting that it appeared the town was not only at a standstill, but was close to moving backwards.
+Waring also explained why he got into the race in the first place, noting that it appeared the town was not only at a standstill, but was close to moving backward.

 Mayor Waring believes that by uniting his office and the council, Summerville will be able to combat the larger issues at hand, such as growth and traffic congestion.